adrians5j/repropose/README.md

-A pair of [higher order functions](https://en.wikipedia.org/wiki/Higher-order_function) that, based on the given base function, create a new function decorated with additional function and instance properties.
+A pair of [higher order functions](https://en.wikipedia.org/wiki/Higher-order_function) that, based on the given base function, create a new function decorated with additional function and instance properties ("props").

 ## Install
 ```